dk2684/What-is-My-WiFi-Password/README.md

     N/A

 ### Notes
-- Supported Operating Systems: Windows 7 or above
+    Supported Operating Systems: Windows 7 or above.
-- OS Language must be in English because string comparisons are used.
+    OS Language must be in English because string comparisons are used.
-- Networks with special types of authentications (e.g. enterprise) cannot be revealed through command prompt.
+    Networks with special types of authentications (e.g. enterprise) cannot be revealed through command prompt.